If you’re planning a special event and trying to pick a wine that everyone likes, then there’s a lot to consider.

 Are Cabernet Sauvignon and Malbec Similar?

 Both Cabernet Sauvignon and Malbec are red wines, and both fall under the Bordeaux family of grapes originating in the Bordeaux region of France.
 Both Cab and Malbec have black fruit notes.
 Both wines pair well with red meats and rich stews.
+Here’s a full side-by-side comparison of Cabernet Sauvignon and Malbec.

 Tip: Not all foods work with all wines.
 Check out this helpful post on how to pair food and wine successfully every time.